amatuni/multiformats/README.md

 - [ ] multistream

-### adding this library to your bazel build as a dependency:
+### including in your bazel build as a dependency:

 just add this to your ```WORKSPACE``` file: